 From the dawn of time, humans have wanted to know how to live forever.
 After all, the end is a frightening, unknown thing, and a chance to avoid it entirely is almost too enticing to pass up.

 Nearly every culture throughout history has fantasized and written stories about what it might be like to skip the whole "involuntarily releasing your bowels as you die" trope.
-Whether they attempt to sell their soul to the devil or perform daily Pilates (or both, simultaneously), everybody has their own way of staving off the Grim Reaper just a bit longer.
+Whether they attempt to sell their soul to the devil or perform daily pilates (or both, simultaneously), everybody has their own way of staving off the Grim Reaper just a bit longer.

 The bad news is many of the ways to become immortal come with pretty nasty side effects.
-But, hey, if you think becoming a flesh-eating zombie is worth it for the chance to live for eternity, then maybe you should give one of these methods a try.
+But hey, if you think becoming a flesh-eating zombie is worth it for the chance to live for eternity, then maybe you should give one of these methods a try.

-The Jewish man realized what Jesus meant and immediately converted to Christianity.
+The man realized what Jesus meant and immediately converted to Christianity.
 He wasn't able to die, but his "gift" of immortality had some pretty unfortunate side effects.
-For example, every hundred years he would get sick and go into some kind of fit before magically turning 30 again.
-In addition, he could only rest on Christmas, otherwise he was doomed to wander the world restlessly, thus the moniker, "The Wandering Jew."
+For example, every hundred years, he would get sick and go into some kind of fit before magically turning 30 again.
+In addition, in some versions of the story, he could only rest on Christmas, otherwise he was doomed to wander the world restlessly.

 The problem with angering an immortal deity is that they have the potential to hold a grudge for all of eternity.
 There are several instances in Greek mythology where a god would get mad at a mortal and punish them but would also grant that individual everlasting life.
 That way, their horrific punishment would literally never end.